CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.A5 Create user policies for handling printers, copiers, and multifunction devices

-For the safe handling of printers, copiers and multifunction devices, an administrator policy MUST be developed.
+For the safe handling of printers, copiers and multifunction devices an administrators guideline MUST be worked out.
 For users, a leaflet MUST be created, which clearly summarizes the security guidelines for the users.
 The leaflet MUST be communicated to all users.

 #### SYS.4.1.A6 Safe use of CUPS